Haivision/srt-rfc/draft-sharabayko-srt.md

 - Improved the description of general syntax for SRT Access Control.
 - Updated the list of contributors.
 - Overall corrections throughout the document.

+## Since draft-sharabayko-srt-01

+- Improved the cookie contest description in the Renzezvous connection mode.